brendanmarko/Duo/Race/README.md

 **Race**

-Race serves as an introductory game using Python.
-The aim of the project is create a text-based game that mimics the functionality of the carnival racing horse game.
+Race serves as a game enging using Python.
+The aim of the project is create a text-based game engine.
+The Goals of the project are:
+* 1st, mimic the functionality of the carnival racing horse game an initial test of the engine
+* 2nd, extend the game engine to more interesting purposes

 Once a functioning prototype is made the project will scale to feature more interesting interactions!